 \item \textbf{Apnea-ECG} is a well-known open database from Physionet which contains data from multiple sensors capturing ECG, respiration from the chest and abdomen, nasal airflow (NAF), and oxygen saturation.
-The data contain sleep recordings from 8 patients with durations of 7- 10 hours.
+The data contains sleep recordings from 70 patients with durations of 7- 8 hours.
 Apnea-ECG has been collected in a sleep laboratory with PSG and preprocessed such that it contains only high quality data.
-From Apnea-ECG we mainly use the NAF signal, because it can be used adequately to train a classifier to recognize apneas and yields the best single signal performance among all the respiratory signals as shown in our previous work \cite{kristiansen2018data} .
+From Apnea-ECG we mainly use the NAF signal, because it can be used adequately to train a classifier to recognize apneas and yields the best single signal performance among all the respiratory signals as shown in our previous work \shortcite{kristiansen2018data} .
 We use the eight sleep recordings that contain the NAF signal (i.e., a01, a02, a03, a04, c01, c02, c03, b01).
 The sampling frequency of the sensors is 100 Hz and all recordings contain labels for every minute window of breathing that signifies whether the minute is apneic or not, i.e., whether the person is experiencing an apneic event during this minute or not.

-\item The \textbf{A3 study} \cite{traaen2019treatment} investigates the prevalence, characteristics, risk factors and type of sleep apnea in patients with paroxysmal atrial fibrillation.
-The data were obtained with the use of the Nox T3 sleep monitor \cite{Nox} with mobile sleep monitoring at home, which in turn results into lower data quality than data from PSG in sleep-laboratories.
-An experienced sleep specialist scored the recordings manually using Noxturnal software such that the beginning and end of all types of apnea events is marked in the time-series data.
-To use the data for the experiments in this paper, we labeled every 60 second window of the data as apneic (if an apneic event happened during this time window) or as non-apneic.
+\item The \textbf{A3 study} \shortcite{traaen2019treatment,traaen2020prevalence} investigates the prevalence, characteristics, risk factors and type of sleep apnea in patients with paroxysmal atrial fibrillation.
+The data were obtained with the use of the Nox T3 sleep monitor \shortcite{Nox} with mobile sleep monitoring at home, which in turn results into lower data quality than data from PSG in sleep-laboratories.
+An experienced sleep specialist scored the recordings manually using the Noxturnal software \shortcite{Nox} such that the beginning and end of all types of apnea events is marked in the time-series data.
+To utilize the data for the experiments in this paper, we labeled every 60 second window of the data as apneic (if an apneic event happened during this time window) or as non-apneic.
 The data we use in the experiments is from 438 patients and comprises 241350 minutes of sleep monitoring data.
 The ratio of apneic to non-apneic windows is 0.238.
-We use the NAF signal from the A3 data in the experiments, i.e., the same signal we use from Apnea-ECG . \end{itemize}
+We utilize the NAF signal from the A3 data in the experiments, i.e., the same signal we use from Apnea-ECG .